Clifton Reginald Wharton Sr.

 Clifton Reginald Wharton Sr. (May 11, 1899 – April 25, 1990) was an American diplomat, and the first African American diplomat to become an ambassador by rising through the ranks of the Foreign Service rather than by political appointment such as Frederick Douglass.
-He also became the first black Foreign Service Officer to become chief of a diplomatic mission.
+He also became the first Black Foreign Service Officer to become chief of a diplomatic mission.

-Life
+Personal life

+He married Harriet Banks; they had four children.
+His son Clifton Reginald Wharton Jr. is a noted economist and executive who also served in the State Department as Deputy Secretary of State during the Clinton administration, and before that as president of Michigan State University.